prio/prio.github.io/_drafts/2018-10-20-european-institutions.md

 * The current governor of the Irish Central Bank, Philip_R._Lane is a member of the council.
 * Members of the Executive Board of the [European Central Bank](https://en.wikipedia.org/wiki/European_Central_Bank) are nominated by agreement between the Heads of Government of the [Eurozone](https://en.wikipedia.org/wiki/Eurozone) countries for a non-renewable eight-year term.
 Executive members do not represent a particular country and are not expected to track the economic fortunes of their home state.

-### Court of Justice of the European Union
+## Court of Justice of the European Union

 The Court of Justice of the European Union is an institution that comprises of the European Court of Justice (officially the Court of Justice), more commonly known by its acronym “the ECJ” and the General Court.

 The ECJ is the supreme court of the European Union.
 Its mandate is to interpret EU laws and ensure their implementation in all EU states.
 It is comprised of one member from each EU state.
 The judges and Advocate-generals are appointed by common accord of the governments of the member state, in practice, each member state nominates a judge whose nomination is then ratified by all the other member states.
 The current Irish representative is Aindrias Ó Caoimh, a former high court judge, and son of former ECJ judge Aindrias Ó Caoimh.
 National Supreme courts can refer cases to the ECJ, for example in April 2018 the Irish Supreme Court requested the ECJ consider 11 questions on transferring Facebook users data to the US.
 Individuals and organisations can also petition the ECJ if they feel a national government isn't correctly implementing EU law, for example in 2007 Birdwatch Ireland took a case against the Irish government in relation to special protection areas for wild birds.

-The General Court, a Court focussed on competition law, state aid, trade, agriculture and trade marks, is far well less known.
+The General Court, a Court focused on competition law, state aid, trade, agriculture and trade marks, is far well less known.
 It consists of two judges from each member state and a registrar.
 Appoint procedure is by common accord similar to the ECJ.
 The current Irish representative is Anthony Michael Collins.

 # Next Time

-I want to publish this before focussing on the final 4 institutions I haven't covered so a description of the 4 more "political" institutions the European Council, the Council of the Europe Union, the European Parliament and the European Commission will be covered in my next post.
+I hope this gives you an overview of some of the non-EU institutions you may have come across and the three non-political EU institutions.
+In a future post I will cover the four more "political" EU institutions: the European Council, the Council of the Europe Union, the European Parliament and the European Commission.